picocms/Pico/upgrade.md

 The new `PicoDeprecated` plugin ensures backward compatibility to Pico 0.9 and older.
 The plugin is disabled by default, but gets automatically enabled as soon as a old plugin is loaded.
 We will maintain backward compatibility for a long time, however, we recommend you to take the following steps to confine the neccessity of `PicoDeprecated` to old plugins.
 If you don't use plugins or upgraded all plugins to be compatible to Pico 1.0, you must take these steps.

 If you're a plugin developer, please refer to the new development docs, particularly the [plugin upgrade section][PluginUpgrade].

-* Pico 1.0 doesn't parse the contents of all pages anymore.
-This can be put down to the massive performance impact, but leads to the removal of the generation of auto-generated excerpts.
-  TODO: describe how to force enable/disable `PicoExcerpt` and `PicoParsePagesContent`
-  TODO: describe how to replace `PicoExcerpt`
-* TODO: Removing various empty `index.html` files; check accessibility!
-* TODO: Describe new features that are important for users... e.g. `%meta.*%`